culer5/News-Reader-Web-App-Testing/README.md

 ## Installation

 You can click on the green DOWNLOAD button at the following link: https://github.com/culer5/News-Reader-Web-App-Testing.
 Once the zip file is downloaded to your local drive, unzip all the contents of the zipped folder.
-Use one of the below methods for Windows machines: Option 1: Select the file, then select the File command in the windows menu, then Extract All then follow the instructions.
-Option 2: right-click the folder, select Extract All, and then follow the instructions.
+Use one of the below methods for Windows machines: Option 1:
+  1.Select the file, then
+  2.Select the File command in the windows menu 3.Select the  Extract All command then follow the instructions.
+Option 2:
+  1. Right-click the folder
+  2. Select Extract All
+  3. Then follow the instructions.

 Once the files are extracted, launch the index file by double-clicking.
 Once the file is open in your browser, click on any of the places on the sidebar for different feeds.